Sage-is/WEB-Sage.Education-docs/docs/tutorials/tips/rag-tutorial.md

 ---

-With this setup, you can effectively use the **Sage WebUI Documentation** to assist users by retrieving relevant information for their queries.
+With this setup, you can effectively use the **Sage.is AI-UI Documentation** to assist users by retrieving relevant information for their queries.
 Enjoy building and querying your custom knowledge-enhanced models!